Informo/specs/content/trust-management/trust-authority.md

-authority **must** specify a reason for blacklisting a node, source or TA, which consists in a defined reason code that client implementations **should** use in order to warn users about a specific Matrix user (representing either a source or another TA), or Matrix users registered on a given node.
+authority **must** specify a reason for blacklisting a node, source or TA, which consists in a defined reason code that client implementations **should** use in order to warn users about a specific Matrix user (representing either a source or another TA), or Matrix users belonging to a given node.
 The trust authority **can** also provide additional information to explain the addition to the blacklist, which, if provided, **must** take the form of a custom localised string.
 Client implementations **should** also use this string to provide the